jaclu/tmux-menus/README.md

 # tmux-menus

-Popup menus to help with managing your environment
+Popup menus to help with managing your environment.

 ## Purpose

-Not only meant for begginers, I use it myself daily for tasks I use so rarely that I struggle to remember some of the shortcuts.
+Not only meant for beginers, I use it myself regularly for tasks I can't be bothered to learn by hart.<br>
-I have also tried to add some more general items, that I don't need myself, but might be helpful to others.
+I have also tried to add some more general items, that might be helpful to others.<br>
 It's fairly easy to add/remove items to fit your specific needs.

 ## Usage